olvt-avionics/HOKIE_0.75_AVONICS/projects/rocket_MSP_EXP432E401Y_freertos_gcc/README.md

-# Summary
+## Example Summary

+Example that uses the UART driver to echo back to the console.

 ## Peripherals & Pin Assignments

-SysConfig generates the driver configurations into the __ti_drivers_config.c__ and __ti_drivers_config.h__ files.
+When this project is built, the SysConfig tool will generate the TI-Driver configurations into the __ti_drivers_config.c__ and __ti_drivers_config.h__ files.
 Information on pins and resources used is present in both generated files.
-The SysConfig user interface can also be utilized to determine pins and resources used.
+Additionally, the System Configuration file (\*.syscfg) present in the project may be opened with SysConfig's graphical user interface to determine pins and resources used.

+* `CONFIG_GPIO_LED_0` - Indicates that the board was initialized within `main()`
+* `CONFIG_UART_0` - Used to echo characters from host serial session

 ## BoosterPacks, Board Resources & Jumper Settings